Thriving Under Stress:

 Healthy individuals have stable cortisol levels that naturally spike in the morning and then level off and stay consistently low during the day before tapering at night.
 This allows us to wake up with energy in the morning and maintain that energy until nightfall when we should naturally be gearing down and getting ready for sleep.

 Stable cortisol levels result in improved mental clarity and memory.
 The individual feels as though they are less agitated and anxious and therefore able to perform better and have higher quality of life.
 Adaptogens can be used in herbal tinctures, teas and supplements.
-My favorite adaptogenic supplement that I use with my clients is Adapt-Strong here
+My favorite adaptogenic supplement that I use with my clients to help them adapt to stress and create a lifestyle of thriving is Adapt-Strong here